Academic Expectations and Program Requirements

 Research Proposal

 Compliance issues must be addressed if a graduate student is performing research involving human subjects, animals, infectious biohazards, or recombinant DNA.
-A student involved in these types of research should check with the Office of Research Compliance and Biosafety to address questions about all research compliance responsibilities before the proposal is submitted to the Graduate and Professional School.
+A student engaged in these types of research should check with the Office of Research Compliance and Biosafety to address questions about all research compliance responsibilities before the proposal is submitted to the Graduate and Professional School.
+Additional information may be obtained at the Office of Research Compliance and Biosafety website.

-For master’s thesis option students, a proposal and proposal approval form must be submitted to the Graduate and Professional School at least 20 working days prior to the submission of a Request for Final Examination.
+For thesis option master’s students, a Research Proposal must be submitted to the Graduate and Professional School via ARCS at least 20 working days prior to the submission of a Final Examination Request, or by the date established in the Graduate and Professional School Dates and Deadlines calendar – whichever comes first.

 Doctoral Students